Cooperative society

 What we require from you:

 1. Information of 55 members from each state with 2 states minimum.
 Kindly download this form and fill up their details.
 Form 1.
 You can take its separate printouts but please keep the sets of different states separate.
 Out of these 110 members or more number of members, at least 7 board members are required which can go maximum upto 21.
 Their names should also be reflected in the membership lists.
 You can keep more number of states as well but each additional state require a minimum of 55 members from that state.
 Right now, try to give only one member from same address.
 No two or more than two members should be there from same address.
 There should be pin code in each and every address and if you are provindg pan card copies or passport copies or driving license copies, the signatures should match exactly.
 If possible, try to give pan card copies or driving license or passport copy as well for signature verification.
 The serial number of members of both the states in the membership should start from 1 to 55.
 For example, you have provided 60 members from Maharashtra and 65 members from Gujarat.
 The membership list of Maharashtra should have serial number 1 to 60 and then membership list of Gujarat should have serial number 1 to 65.
-You may download a demo copy of Demo Form1 and follows this pattern.
+You may download a demo copy of Demo Form1 by contacting us and follows this pattern.

 2. Proposed name of your multi state cooperative society.